manussekhar/German_Notes/Cases/Dative Propositions.md

 mit - with
 nach - after / to (places)
 von - of / from /by
-zu - to / for
+zu - to / for / at
 Gegenüber - opposite
 Seit - Since
 ab - Starting from